BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Options include your work, your parent's house, or a trusted friend's house.
    1. You will only store backups at your Secondary Storage Locale: an SSKR share and possibly other backup material

 **Suggested Resilience Improvement: Use Cloud Backup.** Optionally, prepare encrypted cloud storage that will allow you to back up some minimal textual data in case of a physical disaster.
-LastPass's "Notes" feature is one methodology.
+Bitwarden's "Secure Notes" feature is one methodology.

 ```mermaid
     graph BT;